5g-media/mape-dashboard/README.md

 of the information it contains.

 ## License
-The 5G-MEDIA dashboards as provided under [Apache 2.0](LICENSE.md) license.
+The 5G-MEDIA dashboards are provided under [Apache 2.0](LICENSE.md) license.